DesignInTheBlack/Elevate/README.md

    By strictly enforcing tokens and validating at build-time, Elevate guarantees that every style adheres to the system.

 - **For Developers Who Value Clarity:**
-   Elevate’s semantic syntax reveals intent, making codebases easier to read, teach, and maintain.
+   Elevate’s semantic syntax reveals intent, making codebases easier to read, to teach, and to maintain.

 <br>